How can I access existing data from legacy Lotus Notes / Domino applications?

 Create a Linked Server in MS SQL Server to abstract the environment from the ODBC connection.

-The steps below are for setting up the connection for a 64-bit SQL Server.
-The steps for 32-bit SQL Server would be different.
+The steps below are for setting up the connection for a 64-bit SQL Server .
+The steps for 32-bit SQL Server are different.

 Perform the following steps on the computer that runs the database server.